ehildt/ACAP/README.md

 - **Real-time Data Exchange:** MQTT's ability to handle unreliable networks makes it an ideal choice for ACAP.
 It ensures that real-time data exchange between devices occurs smoothly, even in challenging network conditions, enhancing the overall reliability and responsiveness of your service.
 By utilizing MQTT, ACAP leverages the power of this open-standard protocol to overcome communication hurdles, optimize resource usage, ensure reliable message delivery, and provide a scalable solution for real-time data exchange in IoT deployments.

 ### Kafka

+Before emitting data to Kafka, make sure you create the **ACAP_BRCS** topic.
+This is where ACAPs MSBridge will emit it's data.

 to be continue..